walterpg/google-drive-sync/docs2/usage/enabled-cmds.md

 ---
-layout: default
+layout: page
+title: Disable Certain Commands
 ---

-## Enable and Disable Commands
 ![The Synchronize Command](../assets/img/enabled-cmds.png)

 You might want a degree of safety when accessing the plugin menu.
 The